Shorthand: Europe and North America

 Modern-looking geometric shorthand was introduced with John Byrom's New Universal Shorthand of 1720.
-Samuel Taylor published a similar system in 1786, the first English shorthand system to be used all over the English-speaking world.
+Samuel Taylor published a similar system in 1786, These shorthand systems later became widely used in administrative offices, parliamentary reporting, and stenographic training institutions in several English-speaking countries.
 Thomas Gurney published Brachygraphy in the mid-18th century.
 In 1834 in Germany, Franz Xaver Gabelsberger published his Gabelsberger shorthand.
 Gabelsberger based his shorthand on the shapes used in German cursive handwriting rather than on the geometrical shapes that were common in the English stenographic tradition.